Why Bon Jovi Stayed the Course on the Blockbuster ‘New Jersey’

-Knowing it was wise to strike while the iron — in this case, their multi-platinum, mega-hit-spawning album Slippery When Wet — was still hot, the band worked hard to complete the record quickly.
-Impressively, New Jersey was released just a little more than two years after Slippery hit stores, despite the fact that the group had spent much of that time crisscrossing the globe touring in support of its breakthrough 1986 album.
+They worked hard to record quickly in the wake of the multi-platinum, mega-hit-spawning album Slippery When Wet.
+Impressively, New Jersey was released just a little more than two years after Slippery hit stores, despite the fact that the group had spent much of that time crisscrossing the globe touring in support of their breakthrough 1986 album.

 Bon Jovi also made sure not to mess with their winning formula, employing the same producer, songwriters and recording studio used on their previous album.

-"Musicians get the records for free, critics get the records for free — kids buy the records.
-If they're happy, that's what makes me happy.
+"Musicians get the records for free, critics get the records for free -- kids buy the records," guitarist Richie Sambora explained.
+"If they're happy, that's what makes me happy.
 I'm not here to make the guy in Metallica happy.
 We depend on the public as our barometer."